 Active members are WSR subcommittee members who have attended two (2) consecutive WSR subcommittee meetings.

 Voting members lose their vote upon the absence of two (2) consecutive meetings.
-Voting privileges will be reinstated after attendance of two (2) consecutive meetings.
+Voting privileges will be reinstated after attendance at two (2) consecutive meetings.

 The Chairperson only has a vote in the case of a tie.